 Instead of responding with ’Why not?’, HR professionals need to abide by the answer, ‘Here’s why.’
 Employees will doubt the reasoning behind your organization's policies, even if an HR specialist explains a hundred reasons why a certain behaviour is a compliance risk.

-Thus, provide context and reason along with your responses to such queries.
+Thus, provide context and reason along with your responses to such queries will help avoid human resources stereotypes.

 2. Collaborate with upper management